 No Man's Sky, developed by Hello Games (makers of Joe Danger), was first announced during Spike's VGX awards show on December 7, 2013.

-It has been in development since 2012, under codename Skyscraper.
-Heavy inspiration is drawn from Golden Age Science Fiction authors such as Isaac Asimov, Robert A. Heinlein and Frederik Pohl, as well the art of illustrator Chris Foss.
+Development of No Man's Sky started in 2012, under the codename "Skyscraper."
+Heavy inspiration for the game was drawn from the Golden Age of Science Fiction, i.e. authors such as Isaac Asimov, Robert A. Heinlein and Frederik Pohl, and notably, the illustrator Chris Foss.

-Players defeated will lose accumulated upgrades, however this is not a perma-death, game failure state.
-Players defeated in space for instance will be left in a escape pod, and will have to reacquire a spaceship.
+Being defeated by enemies will lose players their accumulated upgrades, however this is not a game failure state.
+Players defeated in space, for instance, will be left in a escape pod with their bank balance, and will have to reacquire a spaceship.

-No Man's Sky is not a MMO.
-However, online interaction includes asynchronous pooling of players' discoveries into central database, as they collectively catalogue the universe.
-Social features as in-game chat are confirmed as well as currently undefined abilities for players to help each other remotely.
+No Man's Sky is not an MMO.
+However, online interaction will include an asynchronous pooling of the players' discoveries into a central database, as they collectively catalog the universe.
+Social features have been confirmed, such as an in-game chat capability, as well as some currently undefined abilities for players to help each other remotely.

 Encounters between players will be possible, but interaction will be limited.
 Furthermore, discovering other players will be highly unlikely, due to the magnitude of the play area.

 All musical accompaniment to preview gameplay has been by Sheffield based, post-rock act 65daysofstatic.
 Most predominantly, the track Debutante from We Were Exploding Anyway.
 Sean Murray of Hello Games says that the act will be producing the soundtrack for the game, and will also releasing a No Man's Sky album.